Students are an integral part of Learning Lab VT.

 Heidi Ringer, a 6th grade teacher at Warren Elementary School, Warren VT convenes her Learning Lab Site-Based Team every Tuesday at lunch.
 The group provides on-going feedback about their project based learning in an effort to make it more “kid-led.”
 Schedule a visit to learn more about their progress in personalizing project-based learning.

 Proctor Elementary School teachers Corey Smith and Courtney Elliot share these Site-Based Team Learning Lab Roles with their 3rd and 4th grade students.
-Check out this video of their team discussing the possibility of conferences to allow for self reflection.
-Schedule a visit to learn more about their progress.

 Engage all stakeholders